DiamondArt/beta-01-E03/readme.md

 // so they all need one more argument, the first (the base string in this case)
 ```

-#### test `match`
-export the function `match` that takes 3 arguments a string, a substring and
-an index and return `true` or `false` if the substring was found from the given
-index in the given string.

 #### test `reverse`
 export the function `reverse` that takes a string and return it's reversed
 value.